showsyu/OrderingFilterExtened/README.md

 Allows to use multiple model fields per parameter.

-Examples of usage with full control of ordering:
+Examples with full control of ordering:

 ```
 from django_filters import FilterSet, CharFilter, DateFromToRangeFilter